 - To bring Pinot noir producers together to blind taste in multiple formats over multiple days, exposing participants to the wide diversity of styles and terroirs of today.

 - To openly exchange information and share experiences regarding the growing of Pinot noir and the styles and techniques of Pinot noir winemaking.

 - To foster growth, learning, and conviviality in a relaxed setting and rekindle our passion for winemaking.

-- Following breakfast on Saturday, Sunday and Monday mornings, we will blind taste one unfinished Pinot Noir from each attending winery.
-These barrel samples should be from the 2018 vintage.
+2018 Technical tasting, 8:30am - 1:00pm, Following breakfast on Monday and Tuesday mornings, we will blind taste one unfinished Pinot Noir from each attending winery.
+These barrel or tank samples should be from the 2018 vintage for Northern Hemisphere producers and either the 2018 or 2019 vintage for Southern Hemisphere producers.
 Each attending winery is expected to bring one wine in this category (x3 bottles).
-The formal tastings begin promptly at 8:30 a.m. and usually run to 1:00 p.m., followed by lunch.
-See Event Details page for additional instructions
+The morning tastings begin promptly at 8:30 a.m. and usually run to 1:00 p.m., followed by lunch.